hvandermarel/GNSS-Perl-toolbox/README.md

 ### RINEX file editing, filtering and conversion

-The subdirectory `rinex` contains two useful Perl scripts for handling RINEX files
+The subdirectory `rinex` contains Perl scripts for pre-processing RINEX observation files

 - **rnxedit**: RINEX observation file editing, filtering and conversion for RINEX version 2, 3 and 4 observation files
 - **rnxstats**: RINEX observation statistics with number of epochs, satellites and observations

-and a Perl library **librnxio** with functions for reading and writing RINEX version 2, 3 and 4 observation files and **librnxsys** with functions for RINEX observation handling and converting between RINEX version 2 and 3.
+and Perl libraries **librnxio.pl** with functions for reading and writing RINEX version 2, 3 and 4 observation files (required for `rnxedit` and `rnxstats`) and **librnxsys.pl** with functions for RINEX observation handling and converting between RINEX version 2 and 3 (required for `rnxedit`)

 ### GNSS date and time conversion